Mark Sisson

 Mark Sisson (born July 20, 1953) is an American fitness author, food blogger, and a former distance runner, triathlete and Ironman competitor.
-He frequently posted to his website and blog, Mark's Daily Apple, but after the sale of Primal Kitchen, shut it down and moved on to Beehiiv.

 Biography

 Sisson was born in Maine and is the oldest of four siblings.
 He attended Williams College, where he was a pre-med candidate and earned a biology degree.

-Sisson and his wife, Carrie, have two children.
-He is a follower of the paleo diet and markets his own version of it, called the "Primal Blueprint" diet.
-As part of this initiative, he started a food blog, "Mark's Daily Apple," in 2006 and has also written a number of diet and exercise books, including the bestselling book, The Keto Reset Diet: Reboot Your Metabolism in 21 Days and Burn Fat Forever.

 Sisson finished 4th in the February 1982 Ironman World Championship.
 In the 1970s, he was a record-setting runner for the Portland (Maine) Track Club.
 He had a top-5 finish in the 1980 U.S. National Marathon Championships and earned a qualifying spot for the 1980 U.S. Olympic Trials.

+He is a follower of the paleo diet and markets his own version of it, called the "Primal Blueprint" diet.
+As part of this initiative, he started a food blog, "Mark's Daily Apple," in 2006 and has also written a number of diet and exercise books;

 Sisson served for 15 years as chairman of the International Triathlon Union (ITU) Anti-Doping Commission and as the ITU's liaison to the International Olympic Committee.
-He was asked to step down from the roles due to conflict of interest in 2003 when he started his own dietary supplement company, Primal Nutrition.